Windsor, Colorado: 2008 tornado

-On May 22, 2008 at approximately 11:50 a.m., a tornado devastated the town and many areas of Weld County and Larimer County, killing one camper in his RV, and injuring 14 other people in its wake.
-The National Weather Service tornado damage assessments conducted on Friday May 23 and Saturday May 24 documented large areas of damage.
-On the Enhanced Fujita scale there were pockets of EF3 damage especially near the Missile Silo Park Campground west of Greeley and to homes and businesses in eastern Windsor.
-Wind estimates in the heavily damaged areas were as high as 130 to 150 mph.
+On May 22, 2008, at approximately 11:50 AM, a tornado devastated the town and many areas of Weld County and Larimer County, tragically taking the life of a Vietnam War veteran in his RV, and seriously injuring 78 other people in its wake.
+The National Weather Service tornado damage assessments conducted on Friday, May 23, and Saturday, May 24, documented large areas of damage.
+On the Enhanced Fujita scale, there were pockets of high-end EF3 damage west of Greeley near the Missile Silo Park Campground, and to numerous homes and businesses in eastern Windsor.
+Wind estimates in the heavily damaged areas were up to 165 mph.
 While the time of year and location of the tornado were not unusual, the west to northwest path of the tornado was highly unusual, and the tornado occurred earlier in the day than is typical for the area.
-The storm was preceded by golf-ball to baseball sized hail and heavy rain, with hail damaging a much larger area than the actual tornado.
+The storm was accompanied by up to baseball sized hail and torrential rainfall, damaging a much larger area than the tornado itself.

 In addition to the damages to homes, the tornado damaged many businesses and government buildings.
 The winds knocked over 15 railroad cars, vehicles, and semi trucks.
 The tornado hit the Windmill Daycare Center; the staff and children all survived, suffering only minor cuts and bruises.
 The tornado caused extensive damage to the Windsor Milling and Elevator Co.
 Building, a building on the National Register of Historic Places.
 It would take nearly 10 years for the damage to be repaired.
 The tornado devastated many of the town's park and recreation facilities, including the cemetery, ball fields, swimming pool, the town's main park, and a new arts and heritage center.

 The Red Cross housed several hundred individuals and arranged for housing of livestock in the immediate aftermath of the tornado.
 Governor Bill Ritter visited the Windsor area and declared a local state of emergency.
 The Colorado National Guard was dispatched to assist and protect the town.
 On May 26, 2008, President George W. Bush designated the area as a Federal disaster area.

 The tornado caused $193.5 million in damage from about 24,000 auto and homeowner claims.
 The U. S. Small Business Administration (SBA) approved more than $3 million in disaster loans to individuals and businesses in Weld County who suffered damage from the storm.